khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 }
 ```

-FastAPI is smart enough (actually, Pydantic is smart enough) to realize that, even though `description`, `tax`, and `tags` have the same values as the defaults, they were set explicitly (instead of taken from the defaults).
+ReadyAPI is smart enough (actually, Pydantic is smart enough) to realize that, even though `description`, `tax`, and `tags` have the same values as the defaults, they were set explicitly (instead of taken from the defaults).

 So, they will be included in the JSON response.